thenativeweb/wolkenkit-eventstore/README.md

 ### Saving a snapshot

-To save a snapshot for an aggregate use the `saveSnapshot` function and hand over the aggregate id, the revision and the state of the aggregate:
+To manually save a snapshot for an aggregate use the `saveSnapshot` function and hand over the aggregate id, the revision and the state of the aggregate:

 ```javascript
 const aggregateId = 'd3152c91-190d-40e6-bf13-91dd76d5f374';